GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/hub-env/README.md

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
+Landing zone v2 subpackage.
 A project that implements the Hub functionality from the Hub and Spoke network design.
 This package is NOT required within an experimentation landing zone.

 ## Setters